NordicSemiconductor/Android-nRF-Connect/documentation/README.md

 <refresh [description="DESCRIPTION"] [timeout="NUMBER"] [target="TARGET_ID"] />
 ```

 This operation clears the device services cache.
 It's using the hidden Android method *BluetoothGatt#refresh()* which may be removed from the API in the future.
-It may be useful when multiple different BLE applications are being flashed on the same Bluetooth Smart device (f.e.
-DK).
+It may be useful when multiple different BLE applications are being flashed on the same Bluetooth Smart device (e.g. DK).

 This method must be called after the device has been connected at least once in the test using the **connect** operation.
 Otherwise an error message will be shown.
 This is because it is being invoked on a *BluetoothGatt* object which is created using *connectGatt(..)* method.